Nancy DePriest, Richard Danziger: Sad Case Of Pizza Hut Girl Murder And The False Confession That Ruined Innocent Man’s Life On ID’s ‘Shadow Of Doubt’

 The case dragged on for up to two weeks since police didn’t have any leads on the murder.
 They got a lucky break when it came to light that two other employees had come into the restaurant to make a beer toast to Nancy.
 The two employees were Chris Ochoa and his friend Richard Danziger.

 Immediately, the two suspects were questioned.
-But according to Chris Ochoa, he was threatened and shown pictures of the death chamber.
+However, according to Chris Ochoa, he was threatened and shown pictures of the death chamber.
 He was told by one zealous detective that if he didn’t confess to the murder he would face the death penalty.
 Ochoa also indicated that he was told what the other inmates would do to him sexually if he was convicted.

 This, according to Chris Ochoa, prompted him to confess to a crime that he didn’t commit.
 Spending time in prison would be horrible, but it was better than being put to death.
 For years, he continuously confessed that he and his friend Richard Danziger had done it.